-- Mean radius: Spherical radius of average volume of all particles for a specific phase and nucleation type, regardless of their actual shapes.
+- "Quantities Groups Available for Plots and Tables" on page 63 for a general list of quantities.
+However, for the Precipitation Calculator Plot Renderer there are no defined groups to choose from. - Mean radius: Spherical radius of average volume of all particles for a specific phase and nucleation type, regardless of their actual shapes.
 If the matrix phase is selected, it outputs the average grain radius. - Critical radius: Spherical radius of critical nuclei for a specific phase and nucleation type.
 If the matrix phase is selected, it outputs critical grain radius. - Yield strength: To use the Yield Strength Property Model to calculate yield stress. - Matrix composition: Instantaneous compositions of the matrix phase. - Precipitate composition: To track the instantaneous composition of precipitate particles.
-In particular, it is useful to distinguish different composition sets of the same phase (for example, FCC A1#2 and FCC A1#3).
-Further choose Solutes or All. - Number density: Instantaneous number of particles per unit volume for a specific phase and nucleation type.
-If the matrix phase is selected, it outputs instantaneous number of grains per unit volume. - Size distribution: Number of particles, or grains if the matrix phase is selected, varying with their sizes per unit volume per unit length, for a specific phase and nucleation type, at a specific time. - Number density distribution: Retrieve the number density (number of particles per unit volume) of precipitates, or grains if the matrix phase is selected, distributed in different particle sizes. - Normalized Number density distribution: Retrieve the number density (number of particles per unit volume) of precipitates, or grains if the matrix phase is selected, normalized by total number of particles or grains per unit volume, distributed in different particle sizes normalized by average size.
+In particular, it is useful to distinguish different composition sets of the same phase (for example, FCC_A1#2 and FCC_A1#3).
+Further choose Solutes or All.

-- Volume fraction: Instantaneous volume fraction for a specific phase and nucleation type. - Nucleation rate: Instantaneous number of nuclei per unit volume per unit time for a specific phase and nucleation type. - Normalized driving force: Instantaneous nucleation driving force per unit mole of elements for a specific phase and nucleation type.
+- Number density: Instantaneous number of particles per unit volume for a specific phase and nucleation type.
+If the matrix phase is selected, it outputs instantaneous number of grains per unit volume. - Size distribution: Number of particles, or grains if the matrix phase is selected, varying with their sizes per unit volume per unit length, for a specific phase and nucleation type, at a specific time. - Number density distribution: Retrieve the number density (number of particles per unit volume) of precipitates, or grains if the matrix phase is selected, distributed in different particle sizes. - Normalized Number density distribution: Retrieve the number density (number of particles per unit volume) of precipitates, or grains if the matrix phase is selected, normalized by total number of particles or grains per unit volume, distributed in different particle sizes normalized by average size. - Volume fraction: Instantaneous volume fraction for a specific phase and nucleation type. - Nucleation rate: Instantaneous number of nuclei per unit volume per unit time for a specific phase and nucleation type. - Normalized driving force: Instantaneous nucleation driving force per unit mole of elements for a specific phase and nucleation type.
 It is normalized with RT and therefore, dimensionless. - Temperature - Mean cubic factor: Average cubic factor of cuboid particles.
 Available only when cuboid is selected as the Morphology.